everytrade-io/everytrade-plugins/README.md

 ### Adding a new parser
 - Choose a parser ID unique in the scope of your plugin.
 - Create a parser descriptor.
-It describes which files the parser is able to parse - using file headers and supported exchange for each header.
+It describes which files the parser is able to parse - using file header templates and supported exchange for each header template.
+The header template can directly match the header in the file or can be entered like a regular expression.
-- Implement `ICsvParser` and its methods (most importantly the `parse` method - which should parse a csv file with some specific header).
+- Implement `ICsvParser` and its methods (most importantly the `parse` method - which should parse a csv file with some specific header template).
 - You can take a look at the `plugin-base` module for some inspiration.
 It contains some real plugin implementations.

 ### Adding a new fiat currency